Argentina Global Business Entities Guide Germany Limited Liability Company

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

 In German corporate law, the concept of non-executive directors does not exist.
-It is possible to voluntarily appoint a Supervisory Board (Aufsichtsrat) by amending the Articles of Association and define its competences freely.
+It is possible to voluntarily appoint a Supervisory Board (Aufsichtsrat) by amending the Articles of Association.
 However, that does not change the responsibility of the Managing Directors.
 Depending on the number of employees, a Supervisory Board (including employee representatives) may be mandatory.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Shareholders’ Meeting (Gesellschafterversammlung).
-The main competences according to the GmbHG are the appointment and dismission of company representatives (Managing Directors and authorized signatories), the adoption of financial statements, profit distribution and share-related measures.
-The Shareholders' Meeting has the right to instruct the Managing Directors, however they have no representation rights.
+Shareholders’ Meeting (Gesellschafterversammlung) which has authority over the appointment and dismissal of company representatives (e.g. Managing Directors and authorized signatories), the adoption of financial statements, profit distribution and share-related measures.
+The Shareholders' Meeting also has the authority to instruct the Managing Directors, however they have no rights to represent the company.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?